Support Athens by Locals!

 Banks are open from 8 am to 2 pm Monday to Friday, except on public holidays.

-If you are planning to visit Greece for a short vacation, you won’t be able -and you definitely won’t need- to open a local bank account.
+If you plan to visit Greece for a short vacation, you won’t be able -and definitely won’t need- to open a local bank account.

-On the other hand, if you are planning to spend a long time in Greece as a staycation or as a digital nomad, setting up a bank account might be a preferable option.
+On the other hand, if you plan to spend a long time in Greece as a staycation or as a digital nomad, setting up a bank account might be preferable.

-Even though the use of credit and debit cards is quickly becoming the standard way of paying in international travel, there are still some people who prefer using traveler’s checks.
+Even though using credit and debit cards is quickly becoming the standard way of paying for international travel, some people still prefer using traveler’s checks.

 Keep in mind that you will probably be able to use these checks in the tourist areas of Athens but if you try using one in an area that is not frequented by tourists or any place other than Athens you will find that most locals have no idea what they are.

 If you are carrying traveler’s checks on your trip, we strongly advise that you exchange them for cash at a local bank.
-If you do eventually use one, make sure that you have your passport with you.
+If you eventually use one, ensure you have your passport with you.

 Nowadays, the use of personal checks is very rare in Greece.
 You won’t be able to use personal checks at restaurants, hotels, or shops (except for rare occasions) or even exchange them for cash at a local bank.

-In order for you to be able to manage your budget for a trip to Athens or Greece in general more efficiently (and to have an idea of how much cash you’ll need to be carrying around with you), it’s essential that you have a general feel of how much things cost.
+For you to be able to manage your budget for a trip to Athens or Greece, in general, more efficiently (and to have an idea of how much cash you’ll need to be carrying around with you), it’s essential that you have a general feel of how much things cost.

 Yes.
 Greece has been using the euro since 2002 as the official currency.